Olympia Fields Dethatching Lawn Services

 Olympia Fields encompasses a variety of neighborhoods, each with unique thatch management challenges due to differences in soil, development age, and landscape features:

-- Graymoor: Mature tree canopy, Drummer silty clay loam, poorly drained soils, high compaction from decades-old lawns, Kentucky bluegrass dominance, frequent moss and thatch buildup.
+- Graymoor: Mature tree canopy, Drummer silty clay loam, poorly drained soils, decades-old lawns with significant thatch accumulation, high compaction from historic development.

 Olympia Fields Park District